 A Distant Past, An Uncertain Future is a story of friendship and shared needs, a story of life itself.

-The year was 1980.
-I had just completed a doctoral degree at Johns Hopkins University.
-I was burned out.
-Life had become dull, routine, monotonous.
-With a mere four hundred and ninety-five dollars in my pocket, I set out with photographer friend, Stefan Kale, on a trek through Mexico and Central America.
-TO FIND is the story of an adventure across raw deserts, up into remote mountain villages, out onto pristine islands, and deep into tropical rain forests.
-Relegated to the most basic forms of transpiration - peasant buses, dilapidated trains, and more often than not using our thumbs to snag a ride - we lived an existence devoid of plans, destinations, and schedules.
+The year is 1980.
+Having recently completed a doctoral degree, J.R.
+Klein, aka Alex Moreau, is totally burned out.
+Life is dull, routine, monotonous.
+On a whim, he sets out with photographer friend, Stefan Kale, on a trek through Mexico and Central America with a mere four hundred and ninety-five dollars in his pocket.
+TO FIND is a wild adventure across raw deserts, up into remote mountain villages, out onto pristine islands, and deep into tropical rain forests.
+Relegated to the most basic forms of transportation - peasant buses, dilapidated trains, and more often than not using their thumbs to snag a ride - they live a vagabond existence devoid of plans, destinations, and schedules.
 Above all, TO FIND is an excursion of the soul.
-It is a kaleidoscope of exhilarating experiences that include mystical encounters with the lost civilization of the Maya, and a rich cast of characters that flows endlessly across the pages.
+It is a kaleidoscope of exhilarating experiences that includes mystical encounters with the lost civilization of the Maya, and a rich cast of characters that flows endlessly across the pages.
 Klein delivers an unforgettable journey of self-discovery in the tradition of Jack Kerouac's On the Road and Jon Krakauer's Into the Wild.